 - pinch salt

-- Spread preserves or jelly evenly all over the crust.
+- Spread peach jelly evenly all over the crust.

 - Combine flour, sugar, and butter in a medium bowl with a pastry blender or fork.
 Stir in oats, walnuts and salt.